nhsconnect/FHIR-CDS/pages/explore/api_condition.md

 ### Usage ###
 The [Condition](http://hl7.org/fhir/stu3/condition.html) resource will be used to carry the chief concern and any secondary concerns which reflect the outcome of triage.

-Detailed implementation guidance for a `Condition` resource in the CDS context is given below:
+Detailed implementation guidance for a `Condition` resource in the UEC Connect context is given below:

 <table style="min-width:100%;width:100%">